Tutorial Gateway

 SQL Comparison Operators 4

-The SQL Less than or Equal to Operator will display the records whose column value is Less than or equal to the given expression.
+The Less than or Equal will display the records whose column value is Less than or equal to the given expression.

-For example, The SQL Less than or Equal to Operator following query will find all the Customers available in the Customers table whose [Yearly Income] is Less than or equal to 70000
+For example, the following query will find all the Customers available in the Customers table whose [Yearly Income] is Less than or equal to 70000

 SELECT [FirstName]